BrunoBernardino/snailjs/README.md

 `make deploy/destroy` will destroy the infra/server

-`make deploy/serverless` will deploy the whole app using `now`, in a serverless fashion.
+`make deploy/serverless` will deploy the whole app using `vercel`, in a serverless fashion.
 Learn more below.
 Make sure to run `make build` first

 ## Deployment ("cool kids" serverless)

-This is using [`now`](https://zeit.co/now) (install via `npm i now -g`) and quite unoptimized, but any other alternatives should be simple to adapt.
+This is using [`vercel`](https://vercel.com/) (install via `npm i vercel -g`) and quite unoptimized, but any other alternatives should be simple to adapt.
 Also, please note for serverless you might want to split/isolate the frontend and backend to keep things a bit faster, but it's not mandatory.

 ## Deployment ("old school" server)